Brynify/uploader/readme.md

 # Uploader

-A simple file uploader and recorder for SNDUp.
+A simple file uploader and recorder for [SndUp.net](http://www.sndup.net).